 Proper understanding of disaster risks is the prerequisite to devise necessary strategy, mobilize resources for reducing disaster risks and at the same time to put appropriate systems in place for efficient handling impact events.
 However, there should be a conceptual construct how to assess potential risks for different sectors (e.g. health, education, settlement, employment and livelihoods etc.) operating at different tiers (e.g. national, regional and local, household levels), at different times for different disasters.
 Involvement of multiple dimensions of these kinds indicates that understanding disaster risks is not straight forward phenomenon; it rather needs a comprehensive and systematic approach to assess the challenges induced from disasters.
-Considering the necessity and importance in understanding the risks, different directives promulgated in policy instruments (both local and international), different risk assessment tools and processes were adopted, loss and damage assessment studies conducted, early warning systems and communication modes/processes for disaster risks.
+Considering the necessity and importance in understanding the risks, different directives promulgated in policy instruments (both local and international), different risk assessment tools and processes were adopted, loss and damage assessment studies conducted, early warning systems and communication modes/processes for disseminating risk information at community levels implemented to better understand disaster risks.